 Head and Neck Oncology

-The Head and Neck Oncology Program provides comprehensive treatment and rehabilitation for patients afflicted with cancers arising in the head and neck, such as:
+The Otolaryngology-Head and Neck Surgery Department provides comprehensive treatment and rehabilitation for patients afflicted with cancers arising in the head and neck, such as:

 - oral cancer (including gums and tongue)